endail/hx711-rpi-py/README.md

 from HX711 import *

 # create a SimpleHX711 object using GPIO pin 2 as the data pin,
-# and GPIO pin 3 as the clock pin, -370 as the reference unit, and
+# GPIO pin 3 as the clock pin, -370 as the reference unit, and
 # -367471 as the offset
 hx = SimpleHX711(2, 3, -370, -367471)